Bread and Roses (2000 film)

-Bread and Roses is a 2000 film directed by Ken Loach, starring Pilar Padilla, Adrien Brody and Elpidia Carrillo.
+Bread and Roses is a 2000 drama film directed by Ken Loach, starring Pilar Padilla, Adrien Brody and Elpidia Carrillo.
 The plot deals with the struggle of poorly paid janitorial workers in Los Angeles and their fight for better working conditions and the right to unionize.
 It is based on the "Justice for Janitors" campaign of the Service Employees International Union (SEIU), and the lead union organizer, Sam Shapiro, is based on SEIU organizer Jono Shaffer.

 The film is critical of inequalities in the United States.
 Health insurance in particular is highlighted and it is also stated in the film that the pay of cleaners and other low paying jobs has declined in recent years.

 The film's name, "Bread and Roses", derives from the 1912 textile strike in Lawrence, Massachusetts.
 Though the phrase comes from a 1911 poem by James Oppenheim (which was, in turn, based on a speech given by Rose Schneiderman), it is commonly associated with the Lawrence strike, which united dozens of immigrant communities, led to a large extent by women, under the leadership of the Industrial Workers of the World.

 Plot

-Maya, a recently arrived illegal immigrant in Los Angeles, is eager to build a new life away from her old one, where she briefly worked in a bar.
+Maya, a recently arrived undocumented immigrant in Los Angeles, is eager to build a new life away from her old one, where she briefly worked in a bar.
 She desires to work in a high-rise building as a janitor alongside her sister Rosa.
 Once employed, Maya discovers the stark disparity in wages and working conditions that the janitors, many of them immigrants, face daily.

 Soon after starting her job, Maya encounters Sam, a janitor's union organizer.
 Sam's mission is to sign up workers in the building for the union, hoping to address their grievances.
 Maya is receptive to Sam's cause, seeing an opportunity for better wages and conditions.
 However, her sister Rosa is skeptical, fearful of losing their jobs amidst the push for unionization.
-They stage a protest at a house-warming party for a prominent Hollywood agency located in the same building they clean.
+They stage a protest at a house-warming party for a prominent Hollywood agency located in the building they clean.
 The janitors' plight becomes a point of contention within the building and draws attention to the exploitation many of them face.